 The employee in this case obviously should have been able to claim the ESA amounts, but since the focus was common law this was left aside (but for a potential appeal, which would be very reasonable).

 If you have been terminated, it is best to talk to a lawyer specializing in Employment Law as soon as possible.
-Please contact Monkhouse Law today at (416) 907-9249 for a free 30 minute consultation over the phone to discuss your options.
+Please contact Monkhouse Law today for a free 30 minute phone consultation to discuss your options.